NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_ADS_Google.md

 should run test queries with category filters to confirm that results align with the selected classifications.

--   **Yes, through the GUI**
+-   Yes, through the GUI

--   **Yes, through the API**
+-   Yes, through the API

--   No or not applicable
+-   **No or not applicable**

-However, not all of the categories assigned at the time of ad creation are offered as a filter.
+In the GUI, the only categories are political and non-political ads.

 **OC28: Does the platform allow filtering advertising data by geographic location?**

-This item assesses whether the ad repository allows filtering data by one or more subnational geographic locations where the ads were served.
+This item verifies whether the ad repository allows filtering data by one or more geographic locations where the ads were served.
 The assessment should test queries with location filters to confirm that results match the specified areas.

 -   Yes, through the GUI